 Among recordings Jim is on are: Mike Boone's “Better Late Than Never,” Tyrone Brown's “The Magic Within” and “Bass Works,” Barry Sames' “Celebration,” Khadijah Renee's “Sentimental Me, a tribute to Sarah Vaughn,” and played on a grammy-nominated soundtrack, composed by Dr. Maurice Wright, for the documentary film, “ Strokes of Genius.”

-Jim and his music have been featured many times on Philadelphia's WRTI-FM, where he has also appeared as a guest of Bob Perkins on his popular radio show.
+Jim and his music have been featured numerous times on Philadelphia's WRTI, 90.1FM, where he has been a guest of radio hosts, Bob Perkins, Maureen Malloy, and Jeff Duperon.

 In October of '08, Jim released the CD, “No Green Bananas, a retrospective,” which was favorably reviewed in The Philadelphia Inquirer, All about Jazz, and The Philadelphia Jazz Music Examiner.

 He has a BA in Music from Temple University and is currently a Minister of Music at St. John's Lutheran Church in Ambler, PA.